INSIDE: Roam the Gnome’s Guide to the Best Australian Food Gifts & products including the Aussie crowd pleaser, Vegemite.

 - Cobs popcorn – the cheddar cheese popcorn is the best!

-But we’ll always come back to the old favourite and say that Cheese Twisties should be in your suitcase anytime you leave these golden shores.
+But we’ll always come back to the old favourite and vote Cheese Twisties as the number one item to put into your suitcase anytime you leave these golden shores.

 BUY NOW: The One & Only CHEESE TWISTIES

-Tim Tam Biscuits are by far the most well known biscuit in Australia but take a peek in any Australian trolley, and you’ll find these Aussie biccies too.
+Tim Tam Biscuits are by far the most well known biscuit in Australia but take a peek in any Australian trolley, and you’ll find these Aussie biccies too – Arnotts Mint Slice.

-(Arnott’s is Australia’s favourite biscuit company.
+(Arnott’s is Australia’s favourite biscuit company, and one of our iconic Australian food brands.
 Don’t stand for the imitators.)

-- Tim Tam biscuits in white chocolate, chewy caramel, dark chocolate, choc mint, honeycomb and double chocolate
+Tim Tams biscuits come in all the flavors: white chocolate, chewy caramel, dark chocolate, choc mint, honeycomb and double chocolate.

 - Arnotts Kingston